pippinlee/canada-map-svg/README.md

 * A sample `script.js` file to see what you can make with the above template

+Example of using the `province-data.js` file to get the capital of Ontario: `CAON.info.capital`

 ### Tools used
 I originally got the Canada map SVG from [here](http://commons.wikimedia.org/wiki/File:Canada_blank_map.svg)